ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 # Resident Services
 ## 1. Track status of UIN Generation by providing Registration ID [**[↑]**](#table-of-content)

 An individual can track the stats of UIN generation by providing a Registration ID(RID).
 The system validates the provided RID and the mobile number/email ID associated with it and sends an OTP notifications if successfully validated.
-An individual provides the OTP as received; the system authenticates the individual and sends the status of UIN generation through OTP notification (UIN statuses are configurable) .
+Individual provides the OTP as received; the system authenticates the individual and sends the status of UIN generation through OTP notification (UIN statuses are configurable) .
 For more information on OTP   authentication, refer section 10 OTP Authentication.
-During the validation of RID and mobile number/email ID, if the RID is not found or the mobile number/email ID is not associated with the RID, or the provided OTP is not correct, then the system triggers an error notification.
+During the validation of RID and mobile number/email ID, if the RID is not found or the mobile number/email ID is not associated with the RID, or the provided OTP is not correct, then the system triggers an error message.
 ## 2. Download UIN [**[↑]**](#table-of-content)
-The system allows an individual to raise a request to download their e-UIN.

-The following procedures to be followed by an individual to raise an e-UIN download request:

-1. An individual provides the UIN/VID, Full Name, Postal Code, and Security Code.
-1. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.
-1. The Individual provides the OTP as received.
-1. The system validates the provided OTP and successfully authenticates the individual.
-For more information on OTP authentication, refer section 10 OTP Authentication.
-1. The system will generate the password protected (Password is configurable) e-UIN and successfully provides a notification.
-1. During the validation of UIN/VID, Full Name, Postal Code, and Security Code and the mobile number/email ID, if the provided data are not found or the mobile number/email ID is not associated with the UIN/VID or the provided OTP is not correct, then the system triggers a respective error notification.
+An individual raises a request to download his/her e-UIN by providing the UIN/VID, full name, postal code, and security code.The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.The Individual provides the OTP as received.The system validates the provided OTP and successfully authenticates the individual.
+For more information on OTP authentication, refer section 10 OTP Authentication.The system will generate the password protected (Password is configurable) e-UIN and sends a notification.During the validation of UIN/VID, Full Name, Postal Code, and Security Code and the mobile number/email ID, if the provided data are not found or the mobile number/email ID is not associated with the UIN/VID or the provided OTP is not correct, then the system triggers an error message.

 ## 3. Retrieve Lost RID [**[↑]**](#table-of-content)
 MOSIP allows an individual to initiate a request to retrieve the RID.